-Timothy C. Hain, MD, Chicago Dizziness and Hearing Page last modified: February 14, 2012
+Timothy C. Hain, MD, Chicago Dizziness and Hearing Page last modified: April 5, 2014 Return to testing index

 The purpose of this page is to outline the procedures that we recommend for doing ENG testing.
 It is not intended to supply much information about interpretation - -this can be found elsewhere.

 Also see: Errors in ENG testing and Blunders in vestibular testing